The Northern Scratchbox Turkey Call... "Gobblers buy it – you should, too!"

 After I got home from the hunt, Anthony Buffone called.
-I had sent one of my calls to Anthony to field test in the Punxsutawney area of Pennsylvania.
+I had sent one of my calls to Anthony to field test in the Punxsutawney area of central Pennsylvania.
 He harvested the first gobbler with my Northern Scratchbox, a nice 3-year old tom.
 Congratulations, Anthony!
 And thanks!

 Now, you can buy your own Northern Scratchbox.
 The body of the call is Pennsylvania Cherry or Maple.
 The soundboard is Cedar, and the strikerboard is African Rubberwood.